Platform Documentation

 Post-Migration Checklist

-Search for a customer who was included in the import.
-Confirm that the historical order appears on their timeline.
+Search for a customer included in the import and confirm that their historical orders appear in their timeline.